joakim/kay/README.md

 #### Cell types

 - **Record** cells are not executable
-- **Block** cells are executable, but can not return values
 - **Method** cells are executable, take arguments and return values
+- **Block** cells are executable, but can not take arguments or return values

-All cell types are first-class reference types that are passed by value and have closure.
-All cells support receptors.
+All cells are first-class reference types that are passed by value, having internal state and closure.
+All cells may have receptor methods.

 <br/>

-<b title="Too long; didn't read">TL;DR:</b> A cell is the synthesis of record, method/function and block, implemented as a first-class reference type with built-in persistence, communicating by message signaling.
-Encapsulated, opaque, safe.
+<b title="Too long; didn't read">TL;DR:</b> A cell is the synthesis of record, method and block, implemented as a first-class reference type with built-in persistence, communicating by message signaling.
+Encapsulated, opaque and safe.
 The runtime is the stem.

 <br/>